 March 2020 is a great time to be in Leadville Colorado.
-The city hosts all types of events like their Ski Joring and Crystal Carnival Weekend.
+All types of events occur here, like Leadville Ski Joring and the Crystal Carnival Weekend.
 Aside from Ski joring, join in the fun with mountain biking, Nordic ski races, a paintball biathlon, and many other kinds of winter fun!
 If Denver is the Mile High City, then Leadville is the Two-Mile-High City at an elevation of over ten thousand feet.
 Also, Leadville resides near the headwaters of the Arkansas River, right in the heart of the Rocky Mountains.
 Leadville got its start as a mining settlement in 1859 during the Pike’s Peak Gold Rush, though it didn’t grow until 1877 when silver was found there during the Colorado Silver Boom.
 Today, Leadville focuses on its tourism, history, and outdoor recreation.

 What’s Ski Joring?